A resident sits with their hands crossed

 Care Home and Nursing Home Costs

 Each care home and/or nursing home will establish a fee structured on the type of care needed alongside the level of care needed.
 Further to the care service, other factors are taken into account such as accessibility, location and amenities.
 Some care homes offer a fixed weekly fee or a monthly rate, where as others look into a pay as you go model.
 Each cost will vary depending on the levels of care needed and the type of care home the individual is staying at.
 Individuals usually take responsibility for covering their care home costs, (self funding) though some may face challenges when it comes to affording it.
 Therefore, funding may be available for certain individuals, yet it all depends on their circumstances.
 There is also the local authority funding which is provided by a local council to support those who are unable to pay for their care home or nursing home fees.
 To be eligible for this type of funding a test needs to be conducted.
-This test is a financial assessment of someones finances, carried out to see if they meet the threshold.
-There is also a type of care called Complex Clinical Care which is funded by the NHS in Scotland and this covers the cost of someones care if they have significant health needs, or a primary health need such as those with severe physical disabilities, mental health conditions, life threatening illnesses or other medical conditions.
-To see if you’re eligible for this type of funding, a care needs assessment will be conducted by visiting health professionals, where they will examine an individual’s needs using a checklist to see if their health needs are complex, unpredictable or intense.

 What is the Best Type of Care Home For Me?